 “We used to talk about this [the potential for wool] and it was all hypothetical, but now we have proof points, so the simple answer is we need more Allbirds, we need more Icebreakers, we need more Firewires.
 There’s real evidence there of rewards for the entrepreneurs so I think in so many ways, it helps to engage the young, so they see they can be entrepreneurial and make a difference.”

 So what is strongwool?
 The benefits of wool is the same, fine or strong, but Merinowool is finer – it’s the soft stuff that winds up next to skin.
 Strong wool is a thicker, hardier type of wool that usually winds up in carpets – so let your imagination run wild in terms of the products it would be useful in.
 Has that sparked an idea for a strongwool product that could make you the next Icebreaker or Allbirds?
 Then read on.

 To enter, submit a brief description of your idea and any photos, visuals, media or prototypes that support your concept, considering:

 at is your dream team of partners that would make success easier?

-When completed, upload your design here to the campaign page (thanks to our friends at Shuttlerock!) where it will be displayed for all Idealog readers to see.
+When completed, upload your design here (NOW CLOSED) to the campaign page (thanks to our friends at Shuttlerock!) where it will be displayed for all Idealog readers to see.
 Please include some sort of visual media such as a photo, a sketch, or a prototype with your entry to illustrate your idea.
 You will also need to include a short description of the thinking behind your product.